h1n3s1ght/h1n3s1ght/README.md

 Hey my name is Ben Hines.

-At 19 years old I ventured into the entrepreneurship arena by assisting in the starting of Fanvester.
-This experience with our development team inspired me look further into development.
-I graduated from Miami University with an Interactive Media Studies (or Computer Science equivalent) degree.
-This all while working at Apple in nearly a full-time career while putting myself through school.
-While at Apple I was awarded merits within Apple for having the highest customer survey scores on the technical side of the store twice.
-While in the pandemic, I utilized the free time to increase my technical skills by seeking an AWS Cloud Practitioner Certification and a Certification in General Assembly’s Software Engineering Immersive Course.
-What excites me moving forward, would be to work as a Software Engineer and eventually lead, a multidimensional software-development team.
-I am so happy you are here!
-Thanks for venturing to my README.md or my About Me.

-Actively pushing myself to learn new things daily.
-The last few weeks I have been focused on gathering information from multiple API sources.
+At the age of 19, I embarked on an entrepreneurial journey by co-founding Fanvester.
+This experience with our development team ignited my passion for technology and prompted me to explore the vast possibilities it offers.
+Graduating from Miami University with a degree equivalent to Computer Science, I balanced my education while working nearly full-time at Apple, earning recognition for top customer survey scores.

+During the pandemic, I capitalized on my free time to enhance my technical expertise, obtaining an AWS Cloud Practitioner Certification and completing General Assembly’s Software Engineering Immersive Course.
+Notably, I swiftly transitioned into a role at SID Global Solutions, where I demonstrated my ability to rapidly learn and contribute effectively.
+I am now eager to leverage my adaptability, rapid learning skills, and leadership capabilities in a Software Engineer role, with aspirations to lead multidimensional software development teams.

-Focuses recently have been in the areas of API Gateways and Proxies through Apigee (Edge and X).
-I have also been sharpening my Java skills with Spring/SpringBoot/Maven projects.
+I have been recently sharpening my Java skills with Spring/SpringBoot/Maven projects.

 ## Current List of Skills: